olykov/gym-bot/README.md

 ### 📊 Training History & Personal Records Feature

-When you select an exercise, the bot automatically displays your most recent training session and personal record:
+When you select an exercise, the bot automatically displays your most recent **previous** training session and personal record:

 **For existing exercises:**
 ```